 The original guard station was established in 1908, but was replaced by the existing cabin in 1934.
 The cabin is accessible by car when there is no snow.
 Guests should be prepared in snowy conditions to ski, snowshoe or snowmobile half a mile from the plowed road to reach the cabin.
 The guard station offers many amenities for a comfortable stay, but fewer conveniences are available in winter.

 The surrounding area offers a variety of recreational activities.
 Trails are provided for hikers, mountain bikers, horseback riders and off-road vehicles (Idaho OHV safety message).

 Anglers can fish for small brook trout in Mill Creek.
 Hunting for game and game birds is another popular pastime.

-The cabin's water is shut off Oct.
-10th, depending on weather, so winter guests need to bring their own water.
+The cabin's water is shut off Late Sept depending on weather, so winter guests need to bring their own water.
 Bedding, cleaning supplies, towels, garbage bags, first aid supplies, matches and lanterns or flashlights are not provided.
 Guests are expected to clean the cabin and pack out their trash before leaving.

 The rustic single-room cabin is tucked into a forest of deciduous and conifers at an elevation of about 6,000 feet.
 Mill Creek meanders through the site.

 The front porch invites guests to sit and enjoy views of the forest and possible wildlife sightings.
 Black bears, wolves, elk, moose, mule deer, bison, grizzly bears, mountain lions and pronghorn are some of the species native to the area (bear safety tips).